 Fall 2021 applications will be accepted starting Jan 15th with an April 15st deadline.
 Applicants will be notified of award decisions in the latter part of April.
-Financial disbursements to schools will typically occur in August, but award recipients whom are awaiting acceptance to a program may experience a delay in payment disbursement.
+Financial disbursements to schools will occur in August, but award recipients whom are awaiting acceptance to a program may experience a delay in payment disbursement.

 Have a VA rating of at least 70%, or in pending Med Board with a statement from a command liaison verifying member will be DOD qualified as a wounded warrior with a 70% or higher rating.
 Or the service member has died during time of service.

 No. Only unmarried dependent children age 23 and younger and spouses of Qualifying Military Sponsors are eligible for OSC scholarship awards.

 No. Page 2 Secondary Dependents and other extended family of a Qualifying Service Members are not eligible for consideration.

 Yes, you are eligible.
 Keep in mind that scholarship awards are for a single academic year and do not renew for subsequent enrollment years.
 Currently an individual awardee may receive no more than two (2) OSC scholarships.

 Scholarships are only awarded to U.S. Department of Education accredited schools.
 Please go to their website to confirm your intended educational institution is listed: https://ope.ed.gov/dapip/#/home

 No application, or portion thereof, will be accepted beyond the April 15st deadline.